-Join Brian Lee White for an in-depth discussion in this video Understanding Elastic Audio, part of Pro Tools Projects: Time Manipulation with Elastic Audio.
+Join Brian Lee White for an in-depth discussion in this video Understanding Elastic Audio, part of Pro Tools: Time Manipulation with Elastic Audio.

 Fully integrated Elastic Audio was introduced in Pro Tools version 7.4 and is easily one of Pro Tools' most powerful Editing tools.
 Want to automatically speed up the tempo of an imported audio loop to match the session without changing the pitch?
 That's Elastic Audio.
 How about quantizing audio recordings as easily as if they were MIDI?
 Elastic Audio again.
 Maybe even find the perfect pocket between your kick drum and bass.
 That's Elastic Audio.
 What once would have been deemed impossible, Elastic Audio allows users to stretch or shrink slices of audio directly inside the Edit window, effectively slowing down, speeding up or changing the rhythmic feel of an existing recording, all while preserving the original pitch.